How Long Does the Landscape Design/Build Process Take?

 At Outback, we get a lot of calls from potential clients asking us about planning a design/build project.
 Their biggest question is: How long does it take to create a design plan?

-And we tell them that the actual design/build process doesn’t take as long as they think — even though it can depend on some varying factors, such as size of the project, grade changes, time of year, etc.
+We tell them that the actual design/build process doesn’t take as long as they think — even though it can depend on varying factors, such as the project size, grade changes, time of year, etc.

 If they plan it out far enough in advance and give us the right information upfront, we can generally have their whole project finished in about 6 weeks.